fabric8io/fabric8-console/README.md

 # fabric8-console

-Console aggregate project for fabric8
+This project collects a number of hawtio plugins together to create a console for fabric8.